PeerDiego/py-website/README.md

 🤖 Python: What's your name?
 👤 User: Alice
 🤖 Python: Hello, Alice!
 Nice to meet you! 👋
+[3 second pause]
 🤖 Python: How old are you?
 👤 User: 25
-🤖 Python: You said you are 25 years old.
+🤖 Python: You're an adult!
+Keep striving for your goals.
 🤖 Python: This demonstrates Python input/output in the browser.
 ```